Design Apothecary Turin

 A biophilic interior embodying ecologic domesticity

-The Design Apothecary, new outpost of eLS in Italy, represents an evolution in the conversion of industrial complexes into creative hubs, and tests a new concept of ecologic domesticity.
+The Design Apothecary, Prof Claudia Pasquero and Dr Marco Poletto new home in Italy, tests a novel concept of ecologic domesticity.
 Its centerpiece is a fully functional air purifying algae garden, featuring 17 photosynthetic reactors.
-This opens up on a living lab room bordering a balcony with a library of medicinal plants.
-In addition, guests will be welcomed into a drawing room that simultaneously functions as an exhibition space for 3D-printed biophilic products and furniture.
+This opens up on a living room bordering a balcony with a library of medicinal plants.
+In addition, guests will be welcomed into a drawing room hosting a display of 3D-printed biophilic products and furniture.
 Finally adjacent to it, a more private area hosts a playful guestroom.

-After evaluating various locations, Claudia and Marco chose to locate their first Design Apothecary in Turin.
-The city is renowned for its rich artistic, scientific, and technological heritage as well as a tradition for radical design eclecticism.
+The city of Turin is renowned for its rich artistic, scientific, and technological heritage as well as a tradition for radical design eclecticism.
 At the forefront of aerospace and automotive research, as well as cutting-edge developments in AI and robotics, Turin is growing a strong scientific community.
 It also presents challenges, such as very high levels of air pollution, which makes it a perfect test bed for bio-design.

 The project is nestled inside the Ex Mulini Feyles, a XIX century industrial complex in the city center of Turin that rose to prominence in the 70s as one of the headquarters of the Arte Povera Movement, hosting among others the studio of artists Marisa and Mario Merz.

-“The idea of a new outpost in Turin comes from our interest in exploring creativity as a Polycephalum – an entity capable of developing multiple forms of intelligence.
-Our work is carried out in synergy with a team located between the studio and university in London, and the Synthetic Landscape Lab, which I direct at the University of Innsbruck.
-In particular, this new platform allows us to test the potential for new models of circular design and healthy living, which have always been at the core of our design research”.
+“The idea of a new domestic space in Turin comes from our interest in exploring creativity as a Polycephalum – an entity capable of developing multiple forms of intelligence.
+Our life is very much interwoven with our research and work which are carried out in synergy with a team located between the studio and university in London, and the Synthetic Landscape Lab, which I direct at the University of Innsbruck.
+In particular, this new domestic space allows us to test the potential for new models of circular design and healthy living, which have always been at the core of our design research”.

 At the center of the 250 sqm open plan space sits the air purifying algae garden, the operating system of hi-efficiency engineered photosynthesis.
 The whole space comes to life, fueled by the algae’s unique metabolism, once the 200 liters of living cultures of Spirulina, Chlorella and Cyanidium housed in the algae garden are established and start to grow.